The Foundation for Learning and Literacy is a welcome

 Education.
 Others are Past Presidents of The Australian Literacy

 Educators Association (ALEA), the Primary English Teaching Association of

 Australia (PETAA) and The Australian Association for the Teaching of English

-Without exception, members are highly respected by educators across the across Australia and internationally, from early childhood education to tertiary education.
+Without exception, members are highly respected by educators across Australia and internationally, from early childhood education to tertiary education.